pythoro/npsolve/docs/source/quickstart.rst

 to maintain!

-To run, we just have to instantiate the Solver and Partial instances, then pass a list or dictionary of the Partial instances to the `connect` method of the Solver.
+To run, we just have to instantiate the Solver and Partial instances, then pass a list or dictionary of the Partial instances to the :meth:`~core.Solver.connect` method of the Solver.
 They'll link up automatically through *fastwire*.

 ::